Chronology of events: 1687--1694

 March 28, 1687 mentor Constantijn Huygens died

-April 4, 1687 Wrote Letter 53 of 1687-04-04 (AB 98) to Members of the Royal Society about the structure of the teeth of elephant, pig, humans, ox, and horse and about toothache
+April 4, 1687 Wrote Letter L-186 of 1687-04-04 to the members of the Royal Society about the structure of the teeth of elephants, pigs, humans, oxen, and horses and about toothache

 April 5, 1687 Guarantor for Johan Francisco de Raet when he became a citizen of Delft

-May 9, 1687 Wrote Letter 54 of 1687-05-09 (AB 99) to Members of the Royal Society about the structure of 'stone' of the medlar and the coffee bean and acid in plants
+May 9, 1687 Wrote Letter L-187 of 1687-05-09 to members of the Royal Society about the structure of 'stone' of the medlar and the coffee bean and acid in plants

 June 11, 1687 cousin Adriaen Lambrechts Leeuwenhoek admitted as notary

-October 7, 1687 Appointed curator of the insolvent estate of Evert van der Sijde
+October 7, 1687 Appointed curator of the abandoned estate of Evert van der Sijde

 November 24, 1687 nephew Johannes Adriaans Swalmius married Magdelena van Mierop

-November 28, 1687 Wrote Letter 60 of 1687-11-28 (AB 105) to Members of the Royal Society about his discovery that cochineal was an insect and his experiments with cinchona bark
+November 28, 1687 Wrote Letter L-194 of 1687-11-28 to members of the Royal Society about his discovery that cochineal was an insect and his experiments with cinchona bark

-December 3, 1687 The Royal Society read and discussed the latter part of Letter 58 of 1687-09-09 about the generation of ants
+December 3, 1687 The Royal Society read and discussed the latter part of Letter L-192 about the generation of ants

 January 1, 1688 Published Vervolg der Brieven (Continuation of the Letters), Letters 53 - 60 (2nd)